ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Be consistent about returns (some modules are too random), unless it is detrimental to the state/action.
 * Make returns reusable--most of the time you don't want to read it, but you do want to process it and re-purpose it.
 * Return diff if in diff mode.
 This is not required for all modules, as it won't make sense for certain ones, but please include it when applicable.
+* Enable your return values to be serialized as JSON with Python's standard `JSON encoder and decoder <https://docs.python.org/3/library/json.html>`_ library.
+Basic python types (strings, int, dicts, lists, etc) are serializable.
+* Do not return an object via exit_json().
+Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.